 Here are some indications for the visit:

-Route: The length of the ring route is about 1 KM and a visit time of about an hour is estimated.
+Route: The length of the ring route is approximately 1 KM and a visit time of approximately one hour is estimated.

-The visit must be carried out in absolute compliance with current legislation; without creating gatherings, with the use of a mask where necessary, gel or gloves and respecting the spacing.
-In this regard, it is strictly recommended to proceed in the one-way direction and with the indications given by the signs installed along the route.
+The visit must be carried out in full compliance with current legislation; without creating crowds, with the use of a mask where necessary, gel or gloves and respecting the distance.
+In this regard, it is strictly recommended to proceed according to the one-way street and with the indications given by the signs installed along the route.

-Parking: It is possible to park the cars in via Grotte del Caglieron and in via Ronzon, in the designated parking spaces, upon compulsory payment of the ticket for the parking. (bring money – hourly rate € 2.50).
+Parking: It is possible to park cars in via Grotte del Caglieron and in via Ronzon, in the provided car parks, upon compulsory payment of the parking ticket (hourly rate € 2.50).
 Other free car parks are in the locality of Piai at mt.
 700.

-General indications: animals are allowed with the use of a short leash, it is recommended not to leave manure on site; the visit cannot be carried out with strollers or baby carriages.
+General information: animals are allowed with the use of a short leash, it is recommended not to leave excrements on site.

-Every Sunday from 10.00 to 12.30 and from 14.00 to 18.00 Mirto Masutti talks about the craft of the stonemason and the art of working Piera Dolza, at the Borgo dello scalpellino.
+Every Sunday from 10.00 to 12.30 and from 14.00 to 16.00 Mirto Masutti talks about the craft of the stonemason and the art of working the Piera Dolza, at the Borgo dello Scalpellino (Stonemason hamlet).

-At the tourist office located in via Marconi 6 (100 meters from the town hall), information paper material is also available on the external bulletin board.
-The opening hours are: from maonday to friday 10.00 – 12.00 Saturday and Sunday 9.30 – 12.30.
+At the tourist office located in via Marconi 6 (100 meters from the Town Hall) paper information is also available on the external notice board.
+The opening hours are: from Monday to Friday 10.00 – 12.00, Saturday and Sunday 9.30 – 12.30.